FinlyWealth/mds-finly-search/README.md

 4. Optional: If using FAISS indexes, run the following to build the indexes after the embeddings have been imported.

     ```{bash}
-    # If running for the first time, this will setup and run the proxy
+    # Builds FAISS index for each embedding column
     make faiss
     ```